Eberhard Jäckel: Uniqueness of the Holocaust

 Against Nolte's claim that the Holocaust was not unique but rather one of out many genocides, Jäckel rejected Nolte's view and those of his supporters like Joachim Fest by writing:

 I, however claim (and not for the first time) that the National Socialist murder of the Jews was unique because never before had a nation with the authority of its leader decided and announced that it would kill off as completely as possible a particular group of humans, including old people, women, children and infants, and actually put this decision into practice, using all the means of governmental power at its disposal.
 This idea is so apparent and so well known that it is quite astonishing that it could have escaped Fest's attention (the massacres of the Armenians in the Ottoman Empire during the First World War were, according to all we know, more like murderous deportations than planned genocide).

 Jäckel accused Nolte, Fest and Klaus Hildebrand of engaging in a "game of confusion".
 Jäckel wrote that the "game of confusion" comprised posing hypotheses disguised as questions without proof, and when one demands proof, there is an angry response: "One is after all still allowed to ask!".
 In response to Jäckel's attack, Nolte in an essay that was published in the Die Zeit newspaper on 31 October 1986 wrote that Jäckel's attack was something that one might expect in an East German newspaper: "I am amazed at the coldheartedness with which Eberhard Jäckel says that not every single bourgeois was killed."

 During a debate in London in 1987 to consider the Historikerstreit, Fest and Jäckel again clashed over the question of the "singularity" of the Holocaust, with Fest accusing Jäckel of presenting a "caricature" of his and Nolte's views.

 The uniqueness and the singularity of the Holocaust is a major theme of Jäckel.
-In his view, it is like no other genocide.
+In his view, it was like no other genocide.
 In an essay published in Der Spiegel on 23 December 1991, Jäckel argued against those who claimed that the East German dictatorship was just as inhumane as the Nazi dictatorship.
 During the Goldhagen Controversy of 1996, Jäckel was a leading critic of Daniel Goldhagen and wrote a very hostile book review in the Die Zeit newspaper in May 1996 that called Hitler's Willing Executioners "simply a bad book".
 The Canadian historian Fred Kautz, in defence of Goldhagen, wrote, "Jackel is not a 'structuralist', but a Hitler biographer.
 He expounds the theory that Hitler alone was driven by the explicit desire to kill all the Jews and that in essence only he is guilty.
 This narrows down the question of guilt to only one evil person and absolves the 'ordinary Germans'".